-Kyle D. Logue is the Wade H. and Dores M. McCree Collegiate Professor of Law.
-He teaches courses in the areas of tax, tort, and insurance law; and his scholarly interests include insurance law, tax policy, tort theory, risk regulation, distributive justice, and the economic analysis of legal rules and institutions.
-Prof. Logue served as the Law School's associate dean for academic affairs from 2006 to 2008.
-He is a member of the American Law Institute and is currently the associate reporter for the ALI Principles of Liability Insurance Project.
-Prof. Logue has published scholarly articles in a wide range of academic journals and edited volumes, and has given invited lectures and presented papers at many academic conferences and workshops around the world.
-He earned his BA, summa cum laude, from Auburn University in 1987, where he was a National Harry S. Truman Scholar and a Phi Kappa Phi Scholar.
+Kyle D. Logue is a leading scholar and teacher in the fields of insurance, tax, and torts.
+In his scholarship and teaching, Prof. Logue uses insights from economics, psychology, and other disciplines to shed light on issues relating to the allocation, regulation, and fair distribution of risk in society.
+His recent research includes work on how private insurance contracts regulate individual and commercial behavior and on how public law regulates the behavior of insurance companies.
+Prof. Logue is the coauthor of a leading casebook on insurance law and policy and is one of the reporters for the ALI Principles of Liability Insurance Project.
+Prof. Logue, who served as the Law School's associate dean for academic affairs from 2006 to 2008, is the Wade H. and Dores M. McCree Collegiate Professor of Law.
+Prof. Logue earned his BA, summa cum laude, from Auburn University in 1987, where he was a National Harry S. Truman Scholar and a Phi Kappa Phi Scholar.
 He received his JD from Yale Law School, where he was an Olin Scholar in Law and Economics and an articles editor of the Yale Law Journal.
 Before beginning his career as a professor at Michigan, he served as a law clerk to the Hon.
-Patrick E. Higginbotham of the U.S. Court of Appeals for the Fifth Circuit and worked as a tax lawyer for the law firm of Sutherland, Asbill & Brennan in Atlanta.
+Patrick E. Higginbotham of the U.S. Court of Appeals for the Fifth Circuit and worked as attorney for the law firm of Sutherland, Asbill & Brennan in Atlanta.